 Each plant can produces around 800 seeds (4-16 seeds per pod meaning 150-200 pods per plant).
 These pods explode, firing seeds up to 7 metres away.

-For more information about Himalayan Balsam and why it is such a big problem for UK wildlife, check out this blog by The Wildlife Trust for Lancashire, Manchester and North Merseyside.
+For more information about Himalayan Balsam and why it is such a big problem for UK wildlife check out the blog and the resources on our What can be done? and Resources page